-Although she sat in jail for approximately four days, her husband, Don Wang did not post her bail, and it is likely that this episode also relates to the hostilities between Misook and Don.
+Although she sat in jail for approximately four days, her husband, Don Wang did not post her bail such was their relationship.

 On or about September 2nd Misook drives 60 miles to the home of Don’s mother, Wenlan Tyda, to confront her, apparently according to news reports about meddling in Misook’s domestic life on behalf of her son.
 Only when Larry Tyda, the spouse of Wenlan Tyda, threatens to call the Police, did Misook leave.

 Apparently, also on this same day, Misook’s murderous plotting is already in high gear, If not has long been in the plotting stages for some days or weeks before.
 To this end, Misook is able to make ‘travel plans’ for Don Wang to take a flight from Chicago to California.
 Set to depart the very next day, Misook correctly calculates (or arranges) that his mother, Wenlan Tyda will drive Don from Bloomington to the Chicago airport.